ericpzh/cs410project/README.md

 ### How to setup & run the App
 Our project has a web-based user interface.
 We have deployed it on https://metapypy.herokuapp.com/ so you can directly use it.
 If you want to test it locally, you need to install the dependencies and run `python app.py` in the frontend folder.
 This will open a flask server and you will be able to see the website at `http://localhost:5000`.
+Note that there is a bug in metapy that cause the flask kernel to die.
+(That means the code may not work locally) We found that we can avoid this issue by deploying the app on heroku.

 ## Work Distribution
 Chen Pan: Frontend website UI design & implementation